 It's crucial for your website to return the appropriate status codes to ensure that Google accurately indexes your content.

-Error pages, for instance, should correctly return 404 status codes when a page cannot be found.
+Non-existent pages should return appropriate 4xx status codes, such as 404 or 410, to keep indexes clean.
 This informs Google that the page does not exist, preventing it from being indexed and keeping your site's index clean and relevant.

 Additionally, you'll want to monitor and correct any pages that incorrectly return 200 status codes for non-existent content, as this can confuse search engines and lead to poor user experience.